 Before you reach the actual camping spaces, you'll first come to a little village comprised of several buildings.
 You'll be able to pick up basic food, utensils, and other supplies at the Morfield village...plus do laundry, grab a meal at the little restaurant, and ask questions about the park and/or the campground from employees.

 You don't have to register for your camping spot first-thing...well, at least, WE didn't, because we had no idea what the spaces looked like or the layout of the campground.
 So, we wanted to drive around and pick the perfect spot first.)
 Fortunately, there are somewhere between 325-425 camping spaces.
 (We have read at least three different figures from a number of different sources, and while none of the figures agree exactly, suffice it to say that it's a LARGE camping ground.)
 We arrived in mid-August hoping that there would be room.
 In reality, we had our pick of several hundred spots, and were surprised that so FEW people were camping at Mesa Verde.
+If you're looking for hookups, however, that's a different story.
+There are comparatively few of such sites and they're the first to go.

-Our family very much enjoy the look of the Morfield Campground's camping spaces.
+Our family very much enjoys the look of the Morfield Campground's camping spaces.
 We find this to be a very scenic campground, with a rolling terrain and plenty of natural vegetation to add some cozy-ness and privacy to many of the spots.
 At dusk, the campground simply beckons to be hiked-through, and we encountered a number of deer along our ramblings.

 Most camping spots are very basic.
 Only 15 spaces have hookups for RV's (so if you're looking for hookups, then you'd be wise to pre-reserve a spot!)
 Otherwise, it's fun to go through the campground and search for the perfect layout.
 Because the spaces are built along gently sloping camping loops, only SOME of the spaces are completely level.
 Other spaces have steps up to the pad where you'll pitch your tent; other spaces have steps going down.
 Of course, when you're separated from your car by steps...whether they're upwards or downwards...you find yourself nestled more among the trees & you're able to feel more "away from it all."
 In short, we found our camping space to be cozy and delightful.